radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 We propose two stages:

+.. _stage1:

 **Stage 1: recreating radicle state**

-In order to be able to serialise the state despite (a) and (b), the interpreter code is changed to accommodate a new representation of environments:
+In order to be able to serialise the state despite (1) and (2), the interpreter implementation is changed to accommodate a new representation of environments:

 - Environments are maps from identifiers to *hashes* of values.